afisher88/sweetalert2-sandbox/README.md

-# react-start
+# sweetalert2-sandbox
-Forkable start for React sandboxing
+Test with IE11